DanielleWingler/UnderstandingDjango/README.md

 ![This is a photo of the site](http://i.imgur.com/764q4WN.png)

 The belowscreenshot is what it looks like once you logged in from the page above.
 This is where the creation of the blog posts happen.
-The username and password is created during the process of the database creation when starting a django project.
+The username and password is created during the process of the admin creation when starting a django project.

 ![This is a photo of the site](http://i.imgur.com/WY46MZB.png)